February 2022 North American winter storm

-The February 2022 North American winter storm was a widespread, damaging, and severe winter storm which affected a wide swath of much of the United States with widespread wintry precipitation; it spread from Texas northeast to Maine.
+A widespread, damaging, and severe winter storm, unofficially named Winter Storm Landon by The Weather Channel, as well as the Groundhog Snowstorm, primarily due to the storm impacting on Groundhog Day; affected a wide swath of much of the United States with widespread wintry precipitation; it spread from Texas northeast to Maine in early February 2022.
 Nineteen states in the U.S. were impacted by the system; more than 90 million people were in the storm's path.
-The winter storm was named Winter Storm Landon by The Weather Channel and was also referred to by other media outlets as the Groundhog Snowstorm, primarily due to the storm impacting on Groundhog Day.

 The storm spread a widespread swath of heavy snowfall stretching from Texas to Maine, with anywhere from 6–12 in falling.
 It also caused many disruptions as well, with over 375,000 people losing power as a result of the storm and many accidents occurring on snowy roadways as well.
 7 deaths were attributed to the winter storm's impacts.
 Five tornadoes also occurred within the warm sector of the storm in Alabama on February 3; three of them were rated EF2.
+Due to wintry conditions across Dallas, Texas, Dallas/Fort Worth International Airport was closed on February 3.
+1 person and a dog were killed in Dallas, primarily when a semi-truck crashed while traveling on I-45 while traveling over I-30 Three inches of snow were reported in Nashville, Tennessee, as well as 2 additional inches in Little Rock, Arkansas and Mayfield, Kentucky.
+Over 120,000 people lost power in Shelby County, Tennessee.
+On I-10 near Kerrville, Texas, several semi-trucks were jackknifed, causing drivers to be stranded on the interstate for hours.
+A truck driver died on I-35 in Oklahoma after losing control on an icy part of the road.
+A person in Oklahoma died after crashing in an ATV on a snow-covered road.
+Ice impacts reached as far south as Corpus Christi, Texas.